 - The nature of the job that candidates are applying for.

 Every year the job market in the United Kingdom changes and grows rapidly.
-We have a wealth of useful tips and resources for career opportunities on our website.
+We have a wealth of useful tips and resources for employers, including what funding options are available to your business.
+Be sure to also check out what employer services Refreshing a Career can provide for support employing ex-offenders, including advertising your roles on our unique career change jobs board.